Center for Pragmatic Buddhism

 David Shaner Sensei and Jim Eubanks Sensei.

-After the passing of Ryugen Sensei, Shaner Sensei became Jim Eubanks' primary teacher.
-He is integral to the development of Pragmatic Buddhism through this relationship with Jim.
-Shaner Sensei's own lineage includes extensive study as a personal student (uchi deshi) of Koichi Tohei Sensei.
-Dr. Shaner has studied as an expert in Buddhism and comparative philosophy (Indian, Chinese, Japanese) with some of the leading Western authorities, including David J. Kalupahana and Thomas P. Kasulis.
+After the passing of Ryugen Sensei, Shaner Sensei became Jim Eubanks’ primary teacher.
+He is integral to the development of Pragmatic Buddhism through this relationship.
+Shaner Sensei’s own lineage includes extensive study as a personal student (uchi deshi) of Koichi Tohei Sensei.
+Dr. Shaner has studied as an expert in Buddhism and comparative philosophy with leading Western authorities, including David J. Kalupahana and Thomas P. Kasulis.